pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 ### Initial Connection Mode

 The default connection mode for new sites created from a Custom Upstream is Git for WordPress and Drupal 7.
-Drupal 10 defaults to SFTP connection mode.
+The latest version of Drupal defaults to SFTP connection mode.

 Configure this setting after connecting your Custom Upstream to Pantheon if new sites need to use an initial connection mode other than the default: